 Let us have a look at some captaincy records in IPL that few of the current captains have already achieved and few other must be aiming for this season.
 MS Dhoni has played 143 matches, most matches as a captain in IPL for Chennai Super Kings and Rising Pune Supergiants.
 Out of which, his team won 83 matches with win percent of 58.45.

-Steve Smith has led Pune Warriors, Rajasthan Royals and Rising Pune Supergiants in 24 matches and his sides have won 16 matches with a win percent of 66.66.
+Steve Smith has led Pune Warriors, Rajasthan Royals and Rising Pune Supergiants in 24 matches.
+Smith side has won 16 matches with a win percent of 66.66.
 Rohit Sharma has a winning percent of 60.66.
 He has led Mumbai Indians in 75 matches and MI has won 49 matches and lost 29 in his leadership.

 As a contributor in IPL, captain of RCB, Virat Kohli has scored 4418 runs in 141 innings with an average of 37.44.
 He has second most runs in the IPL followed by captain of Mumbai Indians.
 Rohit Sharma has scored 4207 runs in 154 innings with an average of 32.61.
-David Warner, captain of Sunrisers Hyderabad is at fifth position and he has scored 4014 runs in 114 innings with phenomenal average of 40.54 and batting strike rate of 142.13.
+David Warner, captain of Sunrisers Hyderabad is at fifth position.
+Warner has scored 4014 runs in 114 innings.
+He has a phenomenal average of 40.54 and batting strike rate of 142.13.
 MS Dhoni is also under top 10 list of players having most runs in IPL career.
 He has scored 3561 runs in 143 innings with an average of 37.88.